aws-samples/codecatalyst-cloudfront-invalidation-sample/README.md

 # CI/CD Deployment using the CodeCatalyst Invalidate Cloudfront Cache action
-This is a sample create-react-app project that is equipped with a CI/CD workflow that automates the build, deployment to an S3 bucket, and invalidation of the CloudFront cache.
+This is a sample create-react-app project that is equipped with a CI/CD workflow that automates the build, deployment to an S3 bucket, and invalidation of the CloudFront cache using [Code Catalyst](https://docs.aws.amazon.com/codecatalyst/).
 Here's a brief overview of the workflow:

 ## Build